mostafijur-rahman299/blog-2/README.md

 # Blog

 ```
-This is simple Blog using Python, django, html, css and bootstrap.Any company or person user this blog.
+This is simple Blog using Python, django, html, css and bootstrap.
 ```

 **[LIVE ON](https://boiling-island-85198.herokuapp.com)**